HPCPowerStack/hpcpowerstack.github.io/proto.md

 <h2><a href="strawman.pdf">Download Initial Strawman Document</a></h2>

 The PowerStack team intends to leverage existing well-engineered solutions when designing and implementing interfaces that work through various layers of the stack.
 Here, we list state-of-the art software for power management that we are exploring and intending to extend as a part of this approach.
+Links to software/repositories to be added shortly.

 <h2> Resource Managers/Schedulers: </h2>